George Hough Dutton

 George Hough Dutton (August 20, 1825 – June 28, 1905) was an American merchant and pioneer who came out west during the time of the California gold rush.
 He was a veteran of the American Civil War who served as a lieutenant in the Union Army.
 In 1866, Dutton settled in Jolon, California where he purchased the Antonio Ramirez adobe Inn in 1876 and converted it into a two-story hotel and stagecoach station.
 The hotel is now a landmark, named the Dutton Hotel, Stagecoach Station, which was listed on the National Register of Historic Places on October 14, 1971.

 Early life

-George Dutton was born in Wallingford, Connecticut on August 20, 1825.
-He was the son of Charles Evelyn Dutton (1797-1867) and Almeria Hough (1797-1841).
 He had been in Melbourne, Australia and reached California in 1849 during the Gold Rush.

 During the American Civil War, Dutton enlisted as a Second lieutenant in the Union Army, Indian Guard, Company K, 5th California Infantry Regiment, organized at Santa Cruz, California on October 21, 1861, by Captain Thomas Theodore Tidball.
 The unit saw action in the Casa Blanco, Arizona and New Mexico Territories.
 On November 27, 1864, he was discharged in Kit Carson's command in Las Cruces, New Mexico.

 Post-Civil War, Dutton married Deborah Winslow Dodge (1839-1896), of Watsonville, California, on July 2, 1866.
 She came with her family from Thomaston, Maine to San Francisco where she met Dutton.
 They had seven children.
 His son, Edwin Julian Dutton, became the Deputy Sheriff of Jolon.